 If you plan to be heading out to Shanghai, China in the near future, chances are you’re going to want to have some sort of Shanghai travel guide book with you.

-There are already plenty of China travel guide books and even specific guide books for Beijing travel or Hong Kong, but if you will be spending most of your time in and around Shanghai it’s often better to grab something smaller, more compact and more detailed on Shanghai city.
+There are already plenty of great China travel guide books and even specific guide books for Beijing travel or Hong Kong, but if you will be spending most of your time in and around Shanghai it’s often better to grab something smaller, more compact and more detailed on Shanghai city.

 Fortunately there are quite a few options available and each of them caters to a different type of traveler.
 Take a look at the list of Top 5 Shanghai travel guide books below to help you determine which is best for your needs.